 In this case Warby did not even have the evidence of the Tweets from the trolls to establish whether they might potentially have caused serious harm since they had been “extensively deleted”.
 He had Monroe’s testimony that they were bad and that even the prospect of their arrival was distressing, but little more.

 Hopkins’s second tweet (the one that called Monroe “social anthrax”) has absolutely no inherent defamatory quality at all, even though Warby thought it merited £8,000 of the £24,000 damages.
 It is what has always been known in the world of defamation as “mere vulgar abuse”, a notion derived from slander but perhaps apt for the quick-fire conversational world of Twitter (see Mr Justice Eady on the ADFVN case below), making it unlikely to be truly actionable.
 Warby considers it actionable in libel because it had a link with the previous (by then deleted) tweet and hence (somewhat tenuously) bore the same meaning.

 Such a low bar to the definition of “serious harm” in the world of Twitter cannot have been the intention of the 2013 Act since it would make users of Twitter more prone to being libelled than those who don’t have an account and hence can’t be got at by the trolls.
 Warby’s judgment needs serious rethinking.

-Warby has now refused leave to appeal on jurisdictional grounds but has also added on Hopkins’s grounds for appeal:
+Warby has now refused leave to appeal in the Monroe case on jurisdictional grounds but has also added on Hopkins’s grounds for appeal:

 “This was not a case which raised any great issues of legal principle.
 It turned essentially on its own facts.
 The points of law that are raised are in my view untenable.
 The Court of Appeal will not lightly interfere with findings of fact.”